On equations $\sigma(n)=\sigma(n+k)$ and $\varphi(n)=\varphi(n+k)$: Introduction

 The proof of Theorem \ref{th11} is straightforward.
-The proof of \ref{th12} depends on one of many results of Banks, Friedlander, Pomerance, Shparlinski \cite{BFPS} concerning to multiplicative structures of values of Euler's totient function.
+The proof of Theorem \ref{th12} depends on one of many results of Banks, Friedlander, Pomerance, Shparlinski \cite{BFPS} concerning to multiplicative structures of values of Euler's totient function.

-It is unlikely that there exists an integer $m$ such that $m$ divides $\sigma(m)$ and $m+1$ divides $\sigma(m+1)$.
+It is unlikely that there exists an integer $m$ such that $\sigma(m)/m=\sigma(m+1)/(m+1)=k$ for some integer $k$.
 However, the proof of the nonexistence of such an integer will be difficult.
+Luca \cite{Luc} shows that in the case $k=2$, such an integer never exists.
 We note that the nonexistence of such an integer would follow from the conjecture that there exists no odd integer $m>1$ for which $m$ divides $\sigma(m)$.